Amish Garlic - (Allium sativum)

 - Hardneck Rocambole

-Amish garlic is a hardneck Rocambole variety grown in Wisconsin for many years by the Amish communities.
-It is believed, but not confirmed, that German and Swiss Mennonite brethren brought garlic from their homelands to America around the 1860s to 1880s and has been grown ever since.
-This is a rich, spicy-hot, strongly flavored type.
-It forms a single layer of cloves around a central woody stalk.
+Our Amish garlic is a hardneck Rocambole variety that has been hand-grown in Wisconsin for generations by the Amish communities.
+This is a rich, spicy-hot, strongly flavored type, forming a single layer of cloves around a central woody stalk.

 Averages 8 – 10 large cloves in 2 inch or larger bulbs with purplish-brown thin papery skins.
-Rocambole types do not store long, but Amish keeps longer than others – up to six months.
+Rocambole types do not store as long as others, but Amish keeps longer than others – usually four to six months.